 Manville is a somewhat small borough located in the state of New Jersey.
 With a population of 10,429 people and three constituent neighborhoods, Manville is the 199th largest community in New Jersey.

-Manville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Manville is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Manville who work in office and administrative support (15.33%), sales jobs (9.99%), and management occupations (7.48%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Manville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Manville is a borough of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Manville who work in office and administrative support (15.43%), sales jobs (9.26%), and maintenance occupations (7.45%).

 Also of interest is that Manville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Manville in 2010 was $29,397, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $117,588 for a family of four.
+The per capita income in Manville in 2010 was $28,108, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $112,432 for a family of four.
 However, Manville contains both very wealthy and poor people as well.

-Manville is a somewhat ethnically-diverse borough.
+Manville is a very ethnically-diverse borough.
 The people who call Manville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manville residents report their race to be White, followed by Black or African-American.
 Manville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.72% of the borough’s residents.
-Important ancestries of people in Manville include Italian, German, Irish, and Slovak.
+People of Hispanic or Latino origin account for 21.23% of the borough’s residents.
+Important ancestries of people in Manville include Italian, Irish, German, and Slovak.

 The most common language spoken in Manville is English.
 Other important languages spoken here include Spanish and Polish.